nelsonfigueroa/nelson.cloud/content/posts/2022_07_21_scrape_contributor_emails_from_any_git_repository.md

 With `git shortlog` you can list all contributor emails for any git repository, not just GitHub repos.

 ---
-**Disclaimer: I am writing about this to make others aware of this form of scraping.
-I am simply exposing a privacy issue with git.
-I do not plan on doing anything with emails from git repos and you shouldn't either.**
+> Disclaimer: I am writing about this to make others aware of this form of scraping.
+I am simply writing about a privacy issue with git.
+I do not plan on doing anything with emails from git repos and you shouldn't either.

 ---